 The standard calculation for determining the Average Weekly Rate is based on full-time employment with the same employer.
-However, employees working part-time or seasonally or intermittently must use a different method.
+However, employees working part-time or seasonally, or intermittently must use a different method.

-Calculating an Average Weekly Wage on an employee working part-time or intermittently is impracticable.
-The law allows calculating their Average Weekly Wage (AWW) based on another employee's earnings who maintained the same position and worked an entire four quarters.
+Calculating an Average Weekly Wage for an employee working part-time or intermittently is impracticable.
+The law allows calculating their Average Weekly Wage (AWW) based on another employee’s earnings who maintained the same position and worked an entire four quarters.

 More Than One Job?

 The Workers Compensation Law (Section 10) allows the computation of an employee’s Average Weekly Wage based on total earnings from each employer when the accident happened.
 However, the worker is burdened with proving all their wages to ensure they receive the benefits program’s maximum compensation.

 Any miscalculation in the compensation rate could easily shortchange the worker.
 Sometimes, the insurance company providing coverage to the employee will miscalculate the compensation rate, significantly reducing their weekly benefit payments.

 According to Illinois Workers Compensation Act (Section 10), overtime pay is excluded when determining the Average Weekly Wage.